xunleii/sync-secrets-controller/README.md

 - Synchronize a secret over all namespaces
 - Synchronize a secret on specifics namespaces, thanks label selectors
+- Synchronize on a new namespace when a secret is already "synchronized"
 - Automatically update "slave" secrets when the original is update
 - Automatically restore "slave" secret when it is manually modified
 - Automatically remove "slave" secrets when the original is removed
 - Automatically remove/update "slave" secrets when the original secret annotations are modified/removed
 - Automatically recreate "slave" secret when it is removed

-**Currently, this operator cannot:**

-- Synchronize a new namespace when a secret is already "synchronized"

 ## Example